 Religious of the Sacred Heart of Mary

 Sisters of the Holy Faith – California Province

 Sisters of the Holy Names of Jesus and Mary

 Sisters of Social Service

 Society of the Holy Child Jesus

-Our Board of Trustees is our governing body, committed to interpreting the original vision of SC LAMP’s founders to meet and respond to the current needs of the community through SC LAMP’s social and educational programs.
+Our Board of Trustees is our governing body, committed to interpreting the original vision of South Central LAMP’s founders to meet and respond to the current needs of the community through our agency’s social and educational programs.
 The Board of Trustees includes a member or lay delegate from each founding order and other professional lay persons.

 Sr. Lisa Megaffin, SND, Vice Chair

 Director of Mission Advancement Services, Sisters of Notre Dame